zuernerd/zuernerd.github.io/about.markdown

 title: About
 permalink: /about/
 ---
-Hi, I’m a Senior Embedded Security Engineer specialized in fault injection attacks, secure firmware testing, and SoC security evaluation.
+I'm a Senior Embedded Security Engineer working professionally with fault injection attacks, secure firmware testing, and SoC security evaluation.

-I started this blog to share insights, tools, and experiments from my technical journey.
+This blog documents my side projects and experiments.
+The technical work here represents personal interests and independent research, separate from my day job.